 As a buyer, it is generally advised not to sign an "exclusivity contract" with any one agent.
 You may wish to peruse a wider range of offers from several agents.
 And ask the agent at the outset who is paying his commission and what the percentage is.

 Currently except with rental contracts, there is no law regulating commissions.
 This may change in the near future.
 It can be negotiated, and in most cases can be between 3 and 7 percent of the purchase price.
 In some cases the buyer pays the commission in full, in many others it's split between buyer and seller and in some instances agents receive their commission exclusively from the seller.

-Another cost for the buyer in Germany is the notary fee.
 Once the buyer and seller have agreed on a purchase price, the property sales contract must be signed in the presence of a notary.
 This is to the advantage of both parties, and particularly the buyer, since it provides assurance that the entire transaction is carried out in accordance with the law.
-The notary fee, of about 1.5 to 2 percent, covers preparation of the contract, negotiations, the signing ceremony and entry in the land register.
+The notary fee, of about 2% of the purchase price, covers preparation of the contract, negotiations, the signing ceremony and entry in the land register.